Uberspace/lab/source/guide_neos.rst

 Installation
 ============

-Since Neos uses the subdirectory Web/ as web root you should not install Neos in your `DocumentRoot`_.
+Since Neos uses the subdirectory Web/ as web root you should not install Neos in your :manual:`DocumentRoot <web-documentroot>`.
 Instead we install it next to that and then use a symlink to make it accessible.

-``cd`` to one level above your `DocumentRoot`_, then use the dependency manager Composer to create a new project based on the Neos base distribution:
+``cd`` to one level above your :manual:`DocumentRoot <web-documentroot>`, then use the dependency manager Composer to create a new project based on the Neos base distribution:

 .. note:: Composer will install all neccessary dependencies Neos needs to run.
 This can take some time.